Velorum6/Bannerlord-Ranked-Groupfight/README.md

     - Note that `/` is reserved for chat channels by TaleWorlds; it can not be used here.
   - `dat_set_show_joinleave_messages TRUE|FALSE`
     - Set whether to show a message in chat when a player joins or leaves the server.
 Options are `TRUE` or `FALSE`.
+  - `dat_set_show_adminpanel_usage TRUE|FALSE`
+    - Set whether actions taken by admins using TaleWorlds admin panel should also cause a chat message to be sent to all players, as admin actions using chat commands do.
+    - Enabled by default.
   - `dat_set_and_load_banlist FILENAME`
     - Set the path to a ban list file (within your `YOURBLSERVER/Modules/Native/` folder, as with `dat_include`), then load all bans stored within the given file.
     - By default, banning someone only lasts until the server is restarted.
 This command allows you to persist bans across server restarts.